msillano/ArduinoLinuxSerial/README.md

     What more?
     Enjoy.

  ## see also

+I am very interested in using TVboxes (like MXQ) as dedicated WEB servers with Arduino extensions: so about (Linux + Android)-Arduino USB serial communication I tested many solutions:

-     Using ArduinoLinuxSerial the Master is php, and you need the serial driver (uses devices like /dev/ACMx or /dev/USBx).
+     Using ArduinoLinuxSerial (https://github.com/msillano/ArduinoLinuxSerial) the Master is php, and you need the serial driver (uses devices like /dev/ACMx or /dev/USBx).
 It is blocking the master and the php->Arduino message is limited to 60 char.
+Fastest.

      Using USBphpTunnel (https://github.com/msillano/USBphpTunnel) the master is Arduino, and the Android app uses ports like /dev/bus/dev/00X/00Y, so you don't need the serial driver.
-It is blocking the master (arduino) and allow big messages.
+It is blocking the master (arduino) and it allows big messages.
+It works in background of the main php program.
+Useful for data logging.

-     Using USBphpTunnel_Fifo (https://github.com/msillano/USBphpTunnel_fifo) the master is php, it is NOT blocking the master, allows payload of 4k, allows concurrence.
+     Using USBphpTunnel_Fifo (https://github.com/msillano/USBphpTunnel_fifo) the master is php.
+It is NOT blocking the master, allows payload of 4k, allows concurrence.
+Works in background, and it is no fast (depending from polling Arduno frequence, 5-15 sec. plus processing time).
+Well placed for long Arduino processes (like waiting user actions).